jnstockley/BTN/README.md

 # BTTN (Better Twitch.tv Notifications)

+## Version 2.0 Update 9!!!
+I am pleased to report I am testing a new version that, if all goes well, will be public.
+This version includes a bog fix to YouTube premieres, a lower latency way of getting Twitch.tv live stream statuses.
+This version will be tested throughout this week to make sure all features works since the way the program is being run has drastically changed.
+I'll post an update if this version works, or has any issues.

 ## Version 2.0 Update 8!!!
 After almost giving up on this new improvment to the program I am happy to report that I MIGHT have something working.
 I have just started some early testing to make sure that it works.
 I will update with more info if this works and how I am acomplishing this as well as any decreased delay.